MichiganCOG/M-PACT/RAINPROJECT.md

     * Mean of Extract Layer
     * Median of Extract Layer
     * Max of Extract Layer
+* V10:
+    * Idea: (V2 + phi after sampling) Based off of v2 results, we found that it is benenficial to allow alpha to sample from the entire video.
+Only afterwards will we apply the offset to the clip that was sampled by alpha.
+We will then resample that output to the correct number of frames, L.
+    * Mean of Extract Layer
+    * Median of Extract Layer
+    * Max of Extract Layer

 * Alternate:
     * Pass the parameters through an LSTM before entering the RAIN layer.